If you're a regular reader of my blog, you'll know that I love combat boots. Especially waterproof ones!

 Taos Crave Boots Review – Durability & Wear

 As I've said, I've had my Taos Crave combat boots for 4 years.
-That means I've been wearing them for 4 fall to almost winter seasons.
+That means I've been wearing them for 4 falls to almost winter seasons.

 Aside from some usual leather creasing (where they bend as I walk), the boots look virtually the same as the first day I unboxed them.